wew55/wew55.github.io/_pages/about.md

 ---
 # About

-I am currently working as a Lead Software Engineer at [Cadence Design Systems](https://www.cadence.com/en_US/home.html).
+I am now working as a Lead Software Engineer at [Cadence Design Systems](https://www.cadence.com/en_US/home.html).
-I completed my Ph.D. study in [Department of Electrical & Computer Engineering](https://www.engineering.pitt.edu/Departments/Electrical-Computer), [University of Pittsburgh](https://www.pitt.edu), and received my Bachelor's and Master's Degrees from [Southeast University](https://www.seu.edu.cn/english/main.htm), Nanjing, China.
+I received my PhD degree in [Department of Electrical & Computer Engineering](https://www.engineering.pitt.edu/Departments/Electrical-Computer) from [University of Pittsburgh](https://www.pitt.edu) in 2020, and my Bachelor's and Master's Degrees from [Southeast University](https://www.seu.edu.cn/english/main.htm), Nanjing, China.
 I interned at [Micron Technology](https://www.micron.com/) in Summer 2019, and [Comcast](https://corporate.comcast.com/) in Fall 2018.
 More information can be found on my [LinkedIn Profile](https://www.linkedin.com/in/wew55).

 # Research